 What is The Future of Social Media for Small Business?
 Small business owners have known for a long time that one of the cheapest, most effective forms of inbound marketing occurs on social media.
 It's a great way to reach customers where they are, develop a strong sense of customer needs, and enhance relationships with customers.

 For many small business owners, it's the perfect platform for getting the word out about their business.
-In 2016 and beyond, however, many small businesses will discover more ways to make the most out of their social media strategies than ever before.
+Today, however, many small businesses will discover more ways to make the most out of their social media strategies than ever before.

 A staggering number of survey respondents admitted that they had no idea whether or not Facebook marketing was achieving their goals: only one out of three small business owners surveyed by Social Media Examiner characterised their Facebook marketing strategies--and therefore the bulk of their social media marketing--as "effective."

 What does that mean for the future of social media marketing?
 Savvy small business owners will learn more about what it means to fully develop their social media marketing plans.
 They'll learn to set quantifiable goals and measure whether or not they're able to achieve those goals through their social media strategies.